wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-breakout-room-application-in-javascript-with-vonage-video-api.md

 )
 ```

-The session_id stores the id of a session associated with the room.
-The max_participants defines the maximum number of participants the room allows.
-The main_room_id differentiates whether this is a breakout room that belongs to the main room or just a main room that can have breakout rooms: when it is set to NULL, it is a main room; otherwise, it is a breakout room and its value should be set to the room id of its main room.
+The `session_id` stores the id of a session associated with the room.
+The `max_participants` defines the maximum number of participants the room allows.
+The `main_room_id` differentiates whether this is a breakout room that belongs to the main room or just a main room that can have breakout rooms: when it is set to `NULL`, it is a main room; otherwise, it is a breakout room and its value should be set to the room id of its main room.

 Initially, on the log-in page, all users choose to join one room, aka the main room.
-Upon receiving the front-end request, the application server calls Video API to create a session for this main room and adds a record to the room table with session_id set to the id of the session created and main_room_id set to NULL.
-Then it returns the session_id to all logged-in users for them to connect to the session.
+Upon receiving the front-end request, the application server calls Video API to create a session for this main room and adds a record to the room table with `session_id` set to the id of the session created and `main_room_id` set to `NULL`.
+Then it returns the `session_id` to all logged-in users for them to connect to the session.

-When the meeting is on-going and a host user decides to create breakout rooms, after they submits options listed in "Breakout Room Control", such as how many breakout rooms to be created", "Let participants choose room", or "Assign automatically", etc. Front-end sends a createSession request with the parameter "breakoutRooms" carrying the above selections to the application server, which will then create a session for each breakout-room accordingly and store the session id and other information to the room table, one record for each breakout room with main_room_id set to the main room id.
+When the meeting is on-going and a host user decides to create breakout rooms, after they submits options listed in "Breakout Room Control", such as how many breakout rooms to be created", "Let participants choose room", or "Assign automatically", etc. Front-end sends a `createSession` request with the parameter `breakoutRooms` carrying the above selections to the application server, which will then create a session for each breakout-room accordingly and store the session id and other information to the room table, one record for each breakout room with `main_room_id` set to the main room id.

 ## Use Signaling API to Implement Breakout Room Management